 22. Kumis Colombia

-Kumis Colombia is kind of milk and yoghurt made for South America with different flavor than the Kumis that I tried in Central Asia.
+Kumis Colombia is a kind of milk and yoghurt made for South America with a different flavor than the Kumis that I tried in Central Asia.
 You can find kumis in the supermarket and it’s so delicious.

 Mazamorra is a traditional drink in Colombia from Antioquia Region.
 Mazamorra is made of corn and milk and you can have any time of the day.
 Mazamorra is so refreshing!